UCaNLabUMB/gr-owc/docs/GitHub_Documentation/Chapters/gr_owc_SDR_Hardware.md

-# gr-owc Background
+# gr-owc SDR Hardware

 ## Overview
-This chapter provides a brief introduction to Software Defined Radio (SDR) and Optical Wireless Communications (OWC) along with some motivation for applying SDR tools and techniques to the field of OWC.
+This chapter provides an introduction to the SDR hardware used with `gr-owc`, including platform considerations, interfaces, and practical deployment aspects for optical wireless experiments.

 **Tutorial Video:** _Coming Soon_